Ultimate Motorcycle Insurance Guide

 Injury

-New York State requires a minimum bodily injury liability coverage limit of $25,000/$50,000.
-This coverage protects people you injured because of your negligence.
+New York State requires a minimum bodily injury liability coverage limit of $25,000/$50,000, but you can buy much more.

 The New York State minimum increases to $50,000/100,000 when someone is killed.

-• Continued free legal representation in the event you are sued for serious injuries because of your negligence.
+- Continued free legal representation if you are sued for serious injuries because of your negligence.
 This can save you as much as $50,000 or more for legal fees to defend you.

 Uninsured/Underinsured Coverage or SUM (pays you)